Routing in CARTO Mobile SDK provides fastest path between two or more geographic locations.

-Routing is the navigation from a defined start location to a defined end location.
-The calculated results are displayed as turn-by-turn directions on your map, based on the transportation mode that you specified.
-Routing functionality through the Mobile SDK includes online routing, based on CARTOs online service, and offline routing, which requires that you install an offline data package on your local device.
+The resulting Route includes waypoints and instructions.
+It can be displayed as turn-by-turn directions on your map, or just a line or list of instructions.
+Routing functionality through the Mobile SDK includes online routing, based on CARTOs online service (or third party services), and offline routing, which requires that you install an offline data package.
+Offline packages have to be downloaded via Package Manager.

 Mobile SDK supports the following routing features:

-- Fast calculations in new devices, approximately 200-300 ms is expected, even for long routes
+Fast calculations even in offline mode, approximately 50-300 ms is expected, even for long routes

-Mobile Routing is optimized for low memory usage and calculation speed, including very large road networks using Contraction Hierarchy representation and algorithms.
-As a result, this creates some expected limitations:
+CARTO Mobile SDK provides two built-in offline routing engines: the legacy routing engine is based on OSRM project and newer one is using Valhalla routing engine.
+The OSRM-based routing engine is better optimized for low memory usage and calculation speed, including very large road networks using Contraction Hierarchy representation and algorithms.
+However, this has some expected limitations:

-Route profile is precalculated from the server and hardcoded in the data.
+Route profile is precalculated and hardcoded in the data.
 For different profiles, such as driving or walking, download different map data packages to accomodate for offline routing

 There are no alternative routes provided